iam-avinash-jagtap/Wander-Ly/src/frontend/README.md

-# TripMitraAj – Premium Travel Web
+# WanderLy – Premium Travel Web

 ## 📖 Overview
 A modern, premium‑looking travel website built with **Next.js 14**, **Tailwind CSS**, **Framer Motion**, and **Lucide‑React**.
 It showcases beautiful pages such as **About Us**, **Travel Blog**, **Partnership**, and a full booking flow.
 All components are styled with glass‑morphism, gradients, and micro‑animations to give a state‑of‑the‑art user experience.